TypeFox/monaco-languageclient-ng-example/README.md

 # monaco-languageclient-ng-example

+**These project has been migrated to [monaco-languageclient repo](https://github.com/TypeFox/monaco-languageclient) and is available [here](https://github.com/TypeFox/monaco-languageclient/tree/main/verify/angular).**

 It does the same as the regular monaco-languageclient [client example](https://github.com/TypeFox/monaco-languageclient#examples) but inside an Angular Component.

 ## Getting started